How to Watch Angels at Athletics

 TV Channel: NBC Sports California

-Live stream Los Angeles Angels at Oakland Athletics on fuboTV: Start with a 7-day free trial!
+Live Stream: You can stream Los Angeles Angels at Oakland Athletics on fuboTV: Start with a 7-day free trial!

-Silseth gave up just one hit in six shutout innings in his first major league start.
-It is exactly what the Angles needed as they were only able to get a single run in both the fourth and fifth innings.
+Los Angeles has one of the best records in the MLB and sits near the top of the AL West.
+Whether it’s on the road or at home, the Angels have shown the ability to pull off wins.

-The win was their seventh in the last nine games and improved their record to 22-12 on the season.
+The Angels have been a top-five pitching team this season, which has been extremely complimentary to their big bats.
+They’ve also got one of the best players in the league in Shohei Ohtani who does both of those things at a high level.

 Regional restrictions may apply.